 The ultra-compact SleepTunerTM is like a sleep lab that fits in your pocket.
 SleepTuner is the smallest wearable that can reveal how your breathing and position impact your sleep quality.Learn More

 When you’re laying down in bed, the muscles in your throat, as well as your soft palate and tongue, can sometimes relax to the point of collapsing and blocking the airway.
 This causes a momentary lapse in your airflow.
 These stopped breathing occurrences, or apnea events, often last 10-30 seconds at a time.
 They can occur anywhere from dozens to hundreds of times each night.
 If the episodes happen more than 5 times per hour of sleep, this is considered to be consistent with a diagnosis of obstructive sleep apnea.

 During sleep apnea, your brain and heart are fairly quick to pick up on the fact that your oxygen numbers are sharply falling.
-When there’s a lack of oxygen, your heart beats faster and your brain sends a signal to wake up to kick-start the flow of air again.
+When you stop breathing during sleeping, there’s a lack of oxygen, your heart beats faster and your brain sends a signal to wake up to kick-start the flow of air again.
 At this point, you do awaken—usually with no memory of doing so—and fall back asleep again.